How many times have you worked with offshore development teams where you had sleepless nights since they were halfway around the world?

 - Velocity

 In a recent CNBC article, “Twitter CEO Jack Dorsey’s comments about San Francisco are a warning sign for the city’s tech scene,” Jack was quoted as saying “I do think that we need to figure out how to build a company that is distributed, that is not burdened by time zones, but is advantaged by them.”
-Based on his company’s needs, nearshoring is an opportunity that will bring them advantages.
+Based on this US-based company’s needs, nearshoring is an opportunity that will bring them advantages.
 This is a huge statement.

-Internal, external or mixed teams?
+Internal, external, or mixed teams?

 Do you need a traditional in-house team?
 A 100% remote team?
 Or mixed?
-These are important questions to help ensure that you are setup for success, today and tomorrow.
+These are important questions to help ensure that you are set up for success today and tomorrow.

-Do I have business critical dates/milestones that I am trying to meet?
+Do I have business-critical dates/milestones that I am trying to meet?

 Do I need access to specific skills that I can’t find locally?